-Living by the sea, whether in the Alpes Maritimes or Var, exposes your facades to two formidable enemies: the intense sun andair loaded with marine salt.
-To ensure the longevity of your home while maintaining a beautiful aesthetic, choose the good exterior finishes I think it's important.
-Various solutions exist to offer UV/sun resistancebut also an excellent sealing facing the sea sprays.
-Between technical painting, innovative slate and adapted wood treatment, let us see together the most effective options.
+Living by the sea, whether in the Alpes-Maritimes or the Var, exposes your facades to two formidable enemies: the intense sun and the air loaded with sea salt.
+To ensure the longevity of your home while maintaining a beautiful aesthetic, choose the right exterior finishes will be required.
+Various solutions exist to ensure maintenance seafront facade efficient, offering excellent UV/sun resistance, but also optimum sealing against marine sprays.
+Between technical paint, innovative slate and suitable wood processing, let's see together the most efficient options.

 What criteria of choice for a resistant exterior finish?